drupal/cms-launcher/README.md

 It is **not intended for contributing to or developing Drupal CMS itself**.
 If your goal is to contribute code to Drupal CMS upstream, visit the [Drupal CMS project on Drupal.org](https://www.drupal.org/project/drupal_cms).

 This launcher does not manage or update the Drupal CMS codebase after initial setup.
 Updating the launcher will not update Drupal core, modules, or themes.

-Drupal CMS itself includes the [Automatic Updates](https://www.drupal.org/project/automatic_updates) module, which provides a built-in way to keep Drupal core, modules, and themes up to date.
+Drupal CMS includes the [Automatic Updates](https://www.drupal.org/project/automatic_updates) module, which provides a built-in way to keep Drupal core, modules, and themes up to date.

 ## How it works